ncatlab/nlab-content/pages/17812.md

 Proposition \ref{ImAction} means that for $X$ for instance an ordinary [[smooth manifold]] (as in remark \ref{ASheafAsASpace}) then $\Im X$ is a rather exotic kind of [[generalized smooth space]]: it has the same finite smooth curves and other finie smooth shapes as $X$ does, but every _infinitesimal_ curve or shape inside it is necssarily constant.
-A good way to think kabout this (which is also the precise way to thinkk about it, if we speak in the [[internal langauge]] of the [[sheaf topos]]) is that $\Im X$ is the result obtained from $X$ by **identifying all infinitesimally close points** with each other.
+A good way to think kabout this (which is also the precise way to thinkk about it, if we speak in the [[internal language]] of the [[sheaf topos]]) is that $\Im X$ is the result obtained from $X$ by **identifying all infinitesimally close points** with each other.
 In [[algebraic geometry]] this construction is often known as forming the _[[de Rham shape]]_ of $X$ ([simpson 96](#de+Rham+space#Simpson96)).
 Here we will say **[[infinitesimal shape]]**.